sokrypton/ColabDesign/af/README.md

 - `model_sample`:
   - *True* - randomly select models params to use.
 (Recommended)
   - *False* - use the same model params each iteration.
-- `model_parallel` - run model params in parallel if `num_models` > 1.
-By default, the model params are evaluated in serial, if you have access to high-end GPU, you can run all model params in parallel by enabling this flag.
+- `model_parallel` - This flag will NOT change the results, but may run faster if `num_models` > 1 and if you have high-end GPUs.
+If `True` model params are evaluated in parallel.
+If `False` they are evaluated in serial.
 #### How is contact defined?
 How do I change it?
 By default, 2 [con]tacts per positions are optimized to be within cβ-cβ < 14.0Å and sequence seperation ≥ 9.
 This can be changed with:
 ```python